verus-lang/verus/source/docs/internal/trait-implementation-notes.md

 TODO fill in

-### Handling FnWithSpecification
+### Handling FnOnce

-Curerntly, FnWithSpecification is only handled for closure types, though support for named function types ("FnDef types") is coming: https://github.com/verus-lang/verus/pull/565
+Curerntly, FnOnce is only handled for closure types, though support for named function types ("FnDef types") is coming: https://github.com/verus-lang/verus/pull/565

 There are 3 functions to consider: